Summer Learning Activities to Help Prevent Summer Learning Loss

 Pattern blocks give students a chance for fun hands-on learning that covers a variety of basic concepts such as recognizing shapes and patterns, developing a sense of quantity, and being introduced to concepts such as perimeter and area.

-Our virtual pattern blocks give users access to 6 different shapes and colors.
+Our pattern blocks give users access to 6 different shapes and colors.
 Users can resize these shapes and group them together with other shapes to create entirely new patterns.
 This activity is ideal for users who access Gynzy from a tablet.

 Tell a Story Using Our Story Prompts